 Answer: In classical widely known MVC architecture, there is a clear separation between data (model), presentation (view) and logic (controller).
 There is one issue with this, especially in large-scale applications: The flow of data is bidirectional.
 This means that one change (a user input or API response) can affect the state of an application in many places in the code — for example, two-way data binding.
 That can be hard to maintain and debug.

 Flux is very similar to Redux.
 The main difference is that Flux has multiple stores that change the state of the application, and it broadcasts these changes as events.
 Components can subscribe to these events to sync with the current state.
 Redux doesn’t have a dispatcher, which in Flux is used to broadcast payloads to registered callbacks.
 Another difference in Flux is that many varieties are available, and that creates some confusion and inconsistency.

 24. What do you know about synthetic events?

-ReactJS is capable to simply transform original events of browsers by monitoring the behavior of browser.
+Answer: ReactJS is capable to simply transform original events of browsers by monitoring the behavior of the browser.
 This is done to make sure that events have logical properties beyond the browsers that are different.
-Actually, they act as cross browser envelope around the logical event system of the browser.
+Actually, they act as a cross-browser envelope around the logical event system of the browser.